 Each year the Centers for Medicare and Medicaid Services (CMS) publishes basic Medicare Part D benefit parameters that are used as a standard for the design of Medicare Part D plans offered by private Medicare Part D plan providers.
 Prescription drug plan providers can deviate from the CMS standard defined benefits, but the plans must offer Medicare Part D prescription drug coverage that at least meets the basic CMS standard benefit parameters or values.

-The 2015 Coverage Gap (also known as the Donut Hole): After you meet your Initial Coverage Limit of $2,960 and until your Total Out-of-Pocket (TrOOP) costs (not including plan premiums) reaches $4,700, you pay 100% of the plan’s negotiated retail price for covered prescriptions (less a portion of the brand-name drug donut hole discount).
-Following the CMS standard defined or model Medicare Part D plan, your prescription costs would be $6,680 when you exit the Donut Hole.
+The 2016 Coverage Gap (also known as the Donut Hole): After you meet your Initial Coverage Limit of $3,310 and until your Total Out-of-Pocket (TrOOP) costs (not including plan premiums) reaches $4,850, you pay 100% of the plan’s negotiated retail price for covered prescriptions (less donut hole discount donut hole discount).
+Following the CMS standard defined or model Medicare Part D plan, your prescription costs would be $7,515 when you exit the Donut Hole.

 drugs, whichever cost is greater.

-You can also use our 2011, 2012, 2013, and 2014 Donut Hole Calculators to compare your previous Coverage Gap experiences with our Donut Hole estimate.
-You can then adjust the results from our PDP-Planner to better estimate your total 2015 prescription drug costs.
+You can also use our Donut Hole Calculators from prior plan years to compare your previous Coverage Gap experiences with our Donut Hole estimate.
+You can then adjust the results from our PDP-Planner to better estimate your total 2016 prescription drug costs.

 Benefits, formulary, pharmacy network, provider network, premium and/or co-payments/co-insurance may change on January 1 of each year.